-3. When the Commission considers, following an assessment, that the underlying basis for the Union alert no longer justifies the declaration of a Union alert, it shall, after consultation of the relevant risk groups, as established in Annex I to Regulation (EU) 2017/1938 and the GCG, taking into account any views expressed by the Member States in that context, declare an end to the Union alert and to the obligations pursuant to Article 5.
+3. The Council, on a proposal from the Commission, by means of an implementing act, may declare an end to the Union alert and to the obligations pursuant to Article 5.
+The Commission shall present the proposal for such implementing act to the Council when it When the Commission considers, following an assessment, that the underlying basis for the Union alert no longer justifies the maintenancedeclaration of a Union alert, it shalland, after consultation of the relevant risk groups, as established in Annex I to Regulation (EU) 2017/1938 and the GCG, taking into account any views expressed by the Member States in that context, declare an end to the Union alert and to the obligations pursuant to Article 5.